 - The turmeric extract is derived from the underground stems (rhizome) of the plant

-The product label also tells the supplement has these other ingredients:
+The supplement label also tells the supplement has these other ingredients:

 - Microcrystalline Cellulose